DEFRA/epr-backend/docs/architecture/discovery/forms-data-logical-data-model.md

 There is a set of forms provided to users as part of a contingency solution to apply for registration and accreditations.

-This describes logical data model for storing data collected though forms for `organisation`, `registration`, `accreditation`
+This describes logical data model for storing data collected through forms for `organisation`, `registration`, `accreditation`

 ### Test env form urls